 “I would describe a day in the life of a Psychiatric Aide as very, very busy,” Williams emphasized.
 “We can start out with a schedule in the morning pertaining to where all of the Psychiatric Aides are supposed to be stationed, but depending on how the day progresses those plans can change drastically.
 Certain things may not be able to be completed due to the ratio of Nurses and Psychiatric Aides to patients.”

 Williams noted that her day typically begins by assessing vital signs, serving meals, making rounds, discharging and monitoring high-risk patients.
 Following this, she usually obtains and sends urine samples to the lab and performs EKG testing.

 Careers as a Psychiatric Aide are certainly growing.
-From 2016 to 2026, this career in healthcare is projected to grow 6 percent, largely due to an increased awareness of disorders and disabilities.
+Over the next decade, this career in healthcare is projected to grow 12 percent, largely due to an increased awareness of disorders and disabilities.
 As the “baby boomer” generation ages seniors are more likely to be diagnosed with cognitive mental disorders such as Alzheimer’s or dementia, and will thus require increased care from Mental Health Aides.

 Most Psychiatric Aides are employed by local, state and private psychiatric and substance abuse hospitals.
 They may also find employment through the state government, residential developmental disability facilities, mental health facilities, substance abuse facilities and certain hospitals.
 The state employing the greatest number of Mental Health Assistants is Texas, followed by New York, Mississippi, New Jersey and Michigan.